 Strength Training and Heart Disease

-If you think that you can't begin a strength-training program because you have heart
+If you think that you can't start a strength-training program because you have heart

 disease, think again.
 Heart patients who do a strength-training program 3 times a

 week build up their aerobic capacity in addition to building strength and flexibility.

 Strength training has many benefits.
 It can help you lose weight and help reduce the

 symptoms of arthritis, osteoporosis, back pain, and depression.
 It might even help